Actindo-AG/Documentation/DatabaseAndReporting/Operation/02_ExecuteQueriesMySQLConsole.md

 [comment]: <> (Wird was angezeigt?
 Screenshots ziehen lassen)

-## Assign access rights to users
+## Grant access to MySQL console

-Grant access to the interactive console to users with the necessary knowledge and the appropriate rights according to the applicable data protection guidelines.
+Grant access to MySQL interactive console to users with the necessary knowledge and the appropriate rights according to the applicable data protection guidelines.

 #### Prerequisites

-- The user to be granted access has been added to the applicable user group, see [Add a user to a user group](../Integration/05_ManageUserRights.md#add-a-user-to-a-user-group).
+The user to be granted access has been added to the applicable user group, see [Add a user to a user group](../Integration/05_ManageUserRights.md#add-a-user-to-a-user-group).

 [comment]: <> (Oder Verweis auf Assign rights to a user group?)